vdiaz1x/Anime-Database/README.md

 ## User Stories

+This is a database app, so as expected, its goal is to be able to function as a database.
+I tried to model the functionality on sites like MAL (My Anime List) and AniList, where you have the ability to search through anime based on criteria and also make a list of shows watched with details.
+This app allows you to save the shows you like and the ability to add comments to each show, as well as edit and delete the comments.
+This is all accomplished by having a user account.

 ### User Account

 - As a user of this site, I expect to be able to sign up for an account